augustodamasceno/gsh/README.md

 *  renamePre : Add prefix to all files in current folder
 *  renamePos : Add postfix to all files in current folder
 *  ip-public : Public IP log and access
 *  bye-mysql : Complete mysql remove
+*  renaming.sh : Rename all files with a pattern, need to be configured first!!

 ## Tips for script with bash
 * File tips.md